ipfs/js-dag-service/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 > DAGService is a library for storing and replicating hash-linked
-> data over IPFS network.
+> data over the IPFS network.

 DAGService is aiming to be a bare minimum needed for [IPLD][]-based applications to interact with the IPFS network by getting and putting blocks to it.